lsst-sqre/nbreport/docs/development.rst

 ============================

 Create a virtual environment for development.
-Then install LTD Conveyor with development dependencies:
+Then install nbreport with development dependencies:

 .. code-block:: bash